Rail transport in Malaysia: Ongoing projects (2023-present)

-The proposed light rail transit (LRT) line between downtown George Town, the Penang International Airport and Silicon Island was granted federal approval in 2019.
-However, due to protracted political infighting, the project – now renamed Mutiara LRT – only secured federal funding in 2023.
+The proposed LRT line between downtown George Town, the Penang International Airport and Silicon Island was granted federal approval in 2019.
+However, due to protracted political infighting, the project, now renamed the LRT Mutiara Line, only secured federal funding in 2023.
 The LRT line was redesigned to include an extension between George Town and Penang Sentral in Seberang Perai.
-Construction of the Mutiara LRT commenced in 2025 and is expected to be completed by 2031.
+Construction of the LRT line commenced in 2025 and is expected to be completed by 2031.

 The Johor Bahru–Singapore Rapid Transit System (RTS) project is another key development, set to provide a crucial link between Johor Bahru and Singapore.
-Expected to be completed by 2026, the RTS will ease congestion on the Causeway and provide a fast, efficient cross-border commuting option for thousands of daily travelers.
+Expected to be completed by January 2027, the RTS will ease congestion on the Causeway and provide a fast, efficient cross-border commuting option for thousands of daily travelers.
+This will eventually replace KTM Intercity's Shuttle Tebrau service, marking the full withdrawal of KTM from Singapore.

-In Johor's Iskandar Malaysia region, Kuching in Sarawak, and Putrajaya, the Autonomous Rail Rapid Transit (ART) system is being studied and tested.
-The ART, which is a hybrid between a bus and a train, offers a flexible and cost-effective alternative to traditional rail transit, making it an attractive option for rapidly growing urban areas.

 Meanwhile, ongoing double-tracking and electrification projects in the southern part of Peninsular Malaysia are expected to enhance the efficiency and capacity of the national rail network, particularly for intercity rail travel and freight rail services.

+Despite the expansion of railways in this period, there was no substantial modal shift towards rail travel and away from cars.
+This may be a result of continued fuel subsidies and parking incentivising driving, and a disconnect between railway development and last mile transportation issues.